sadafgauba/Fitness-Tracker-App/README.md

 How to use this app:

-1. Create a an account by adding your first and last name, email address and password.
+1. Create a an account by adding your first and last name, email address, and password.
 Make sure the email you have entered is not already been used and the password and re-enter password match.
 Once done, you will be redirected to "Log In" page